SenergyGroup/website_v3/content/products/midnight.desert.md

 ---
 description_markdown: |-
-  The Midnight Desert t-shirt paints a poetic picture of nature's stark contrasts.
-It embraces the serenity and mystery of the desert, encouraging us to appreciate the quieter moments of the natural world.
+  Discover the enchantment of nature with our Midnight Desert graphic tee.
+Featuring a captivating moonlight silhouette, this t-shirt captures the desert’s tranquility at night.
+Made with premium quality, this 6.1oz 100% cotton tee ensures a comfortable relaxed fit.
+Available in classic shades of white, green, and black, it's an ode to the simpler moments in nature.

-  Regular Fit, 4.3oz 100% Cotton T-Shirt.
+  Relaxed Fit, 6.1oz 100% Cotton T-Shirt.
 garment_type: null
 name: Midnight Desert
 price: "24.00"